Women's Forum for the Economy & Society

-The Women's Forum for the Economy & Society is a leading platform that highlights women's voices and perspectives on pressing global issues ranging from sustainable development and economy to culture and media.
-Headquartered in Paris, France with global influence, the Women's Forum for the Economy & Society manifests a commitment to women's leadership and progress throughout the year with a range of Initiatives in partnership with businesses, cultural and media leaders and nongovernmental organisations.
+The Women's Forum for Economy & Society is a platform that highlights women's voices and perspectives on pressing global issues ranging from sustainable development and economics to culture and media.
+Headquartered in Paris and France, the Women's Forum for the Economy & Society promotes women's leadership and progress throughout the year with initiatives in partnership with businesses, cultural leaders, media leaders, and non-government organizations.

 History

 The Women's Forum for the Economy & Society was established in 2005 by Aude de Thuin with the support of a group of influential French women, including Véronique Morali, Anne Lauvergeon, Laurence Parisot and Dominique Hériad Dubreuil.
-Publicis Groupe is a major stakeholder of the Women's Forum since September 2009.
+Publicis Groupe has been a major stakeholder in the Women's Forum since September 2009.

 In 2014, Jacqueline Franjou was confirmed as the CEO of the Women's Forum.
-Clara Gaymard held the position as the President from 2014 to 2018.
-In January 2017, Chiara Corazza was named the managing director, who has previously been the managing director of the Greater Paris Investment Agency (GPIA), among other prestigious roles.
-Dame Kristen Scott Thomas was also named the honorary president of the Women's Forum that year.
-In 2018, Anne-Gabrielle Heilbronner became the President of the Women's Forum.
+Clara Gaymard held the position of president from 2014 to 2018.
+In January 2017, Chiara Corazza was named the managing director, having previously been the managing director of the Greater Paris Investment Agency (GPIA), among other prestigious roles.
+She successfully lead the Women’s Forum during 5 yearsSDame Kristen Scott Thomas was also named as the honorary president of the Women's Forum in 2019 In 2018, Anne-Gabrielle Heilbronner became the President of the Women's Forum.

 In April 2021, Audrey Tcherkoff was appointed managing director of the Women's Forum, a position that she held for a year.
-Today, the Women's Forum is managed by Anne-Gabrielle Heilbronner, its president.
+Today, the Women's Forum is managed by Anne-Gabrielle Heilbronner as president and Isabelle Gélinet-Vidal as Managing Director.